davidpomerenke/while-quine/README.md

 `npm run build`: Fetch and build the WHILE binary.
 Requires the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/).

-`npm run clean`: Empty the table of previous attempts in `history.csv`.
-Usually you do not want to run this because you do not want to recompute the whole table.

 `npm start`: Start the program to undertake further attempts at finding a quine.
 The search tree will be built anew on each start (which is unfortunately extremely slow), but all previous attempts which are saved in `history.csv` will not be executed again.
 The attempts will be saved to `history.csv`.

+`npm run clean`: Empty the table of previous attempts in `history.csv`.
+Usually you do not want to run this because you do not want to recompute the whole table.

+`npm run compare`: Starts three background threads running breadth-first search, uniform-cost search and A* search, respectively.
+You will need to kill them manually (by using your process manager or using `kill <PID>` three times), be careful.
+It would be cool if the background processes could be automatically killed by one single command which could then be put as a script (like `npm run stopall` or so) into `package.json`, please create an issue if you have an idea how to do that.

 ## Contributing